 The notes will be our senior unsecured obligations and will rank equal in right of payment to our other senior unsecured debt from time to time outstanding.
+At December 27, 2009, we had approximately \$1.135 billion in principal amount of indebtedness outstanding on a consolidated basis.
 The notes will be effectively subordinated to all liabilities of our subsidiaries, including trade payables.
 Since we conduct many of our operations through our subsidiaries, our right to participate in any distribution of the assets of a subsidiary when it winds up its business is subject to the prior claims of the creditors of the subsidiary.
 This means that your right as a holder of our notes will also be subject to the prior claims of these creditors if a subsidiary liquidates or reorganizes or otherwise winds up its business.
 Unless we are considered a creditor of the subsidiary, your claims will be recognized behind these creditors.
-At March 29, 2009, we had approximately \$755.4 million in principal amount of short- and long-term indebtedness outstanding on a consolidated basis, of which \$10.7 million of subsidiary indebtedness would be structurally senior to the notes.
-See "Risk Factors - The notes are effectively subordinated to the existing and future liabilities of our subsidiaries."
+See "Risk Factors - The notes are effectively subordinated to our secured debt and the existing and future liabilities of our subsidiaries."